-Constant-attendance supplement: 50% of the insured's disability pension is paid.
+Constant-attendance supplement: 50% of the disability pension is paid.

-The disability pension ceases at age 60 and is replaced by an old-age pension of the same value.
+The disability pension ceases at the normal retirement age and is replaced by an old-age pension of the same amount.

 The insured may also receive disability benefits under the work injury program.
-The total amount received is 100% of the work injury disability pension plus the portion of the nonwork injury disability pension that exceeds this amount.
+The total amount received is 100% of the work injury disability pension plus the portion of the non-work injury disability pension that exceeds this amount.